bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.086324365704287in"} -->

 Finally, make sure that you practice, practice, practice.
-The only way to really learn how to code is to make sure you\'re getting as much experience as you can.
+The only way to really learn how to code is to make sure you&apos;re getting as much experience as you can.

 Welcome to introduction to responsive web design.
-I hope that you\'ll learn a lot.
+I hope that you&apos;ll learn a lot.
 Thanks.

 ## Week 1-02.
 What is Responsive Design?

-Hi, everybody, so you\'re here and I\'m here, and we\'re here to talk about responsive design.
+Hi, everybody, so you&apos;re here and I&apos;m here, and we&apos;re here to talk about responsive design.

 But one of the first questions should be, what is responsive web design?

-And what it is, is it\'s designing your web site with the idea that people will be viewing it from multiple screen sizes and different resolutions as well.
+And what it is, is it&apos;s designing your web site with the idea that people will be viewing it from multiple screen sizes and different resolutions as well.